ltskyle/Dog-API-Breed-Selector/README.md

 ## 📈 Future Enhancements

+Here are some potential future enhancements for the Dog Image Gallery application:

-- Display breed information (like origin, lifespan, temperament) along with images.
+- Display additional breed information (such as origin, lifespan, and temperament) along with images.
-- Allow users to fetch more images without reselecting breeds.
+- Implement a feature to allow users to fetch more images of the same breeds without reselecting them.
-- Integrate a favorite system to allow users to save their favorite images.
+- Integrate a favorite system that lets users save their favorite dog images.

 ## 🎉 Credits

 - The Dog API team for providing a free API to fetch dog images.
-- [Select2](https://select2.org/) for the dropdown enhancement.
+- [Select2](https://select2.org/) for enhancing the functionality of the breed dropdown.

+Enjoy exploring the Dog Image Gallery application!